dperuo/dperuo.github.io/README.md

 resume
 ======

-My resume, written in HTML, Sass and CoffeeScript.
+My resume, coded as a website.
 It prints nicely, too!